-To account for the risk of unit retirement, only one conventional unit greater than 50 years of age may be considered out-of-service in a study area.
+To account for the risk of unit retirement, only one conventional unit greater than 50 years old during the study year may be considered out-of-service in a study area.
 This is in addition to the other assumptions discussed already.
 When selecting this generator, no limitations are placed on geographic location within the study area or unit size.
 Generator age shall be determined using the in-service dates reported in the annual CELT report.